Fast Guide: Appropriations

 Please call your Representative and Senators today at 202-225-3121.
 They will direct you to your Representative.
 Tell them:

-SIMPLE: We need a freeze to status quo on the BLM Wild Horse and Burro Program until an investigation is done.
+SIMPLE SCRIPT: We need a freeze to maintain status quo on the BLM Wild Horse and Burro Program.
+No changes to budget or authority until a full investigation into conduct of BLM employees, the Deputy Directors, and the Stewart Alliance document, titled “Path Forward,” is done.

 More in depth talking points: